dell-democenter/dell-democenter.github.io/0499/Readme_v3.1.md

 ### Note on VLAN2
 VLAN2 is for storage+backup traffic "prepared".
 VLAN2 has the ip subnet 192.168.2.x/24
 esxi servers already have kernel interfaces. ppdm is already using it for DR backup. powerstore has already connect with data interfaces.
-connect your systems, like ddve, to VLAN if traffic "separation" is wanted ;-)
+connect your systems, like your ddve, to VLAN2 if traffic "separation" is wanted ;-)

 # FQDN and DNS suffix
 ***.demo.local** is the usual DNS suffix